alex-w-99/Exotic-Data-Structures-and-Algorithms/README.md

-# Exotic Data Structures and Algorithms
+# Pedagogic Data Structures and Algorithms

 A collection of some of my favorite rare and efficient data structures and algorithms written in Java.